Saturday, June 6, 2026

 AMELIA ISLAND, Fla. — The ACC, according to its leader, is stronger than ever.
 With football ratings spiking and a lawsuit from two of its members largely in the rearview, commissioner Jim Phillips was sunny about the league’s future.

 “The league is strong.
-The league is well positioned,” Phillips said to open the conference’s spring meetings.
-“The league is healthy.
-It’s thriving, it’s flourishing.
-I’ve been here five years, and to me, this is the healthiest that we’ve been in my tenure.”
+The league is well positioned.
+The league is healthy.
+It’s thriving, it’s flourishing,” Phillips said to open his remarks on Wednesday at the end of the conference’s spring meetings.
+“I’ve been here five years, and to me, this is the healthiest that we’ve been in my tenure.”

-And after only four ACC schools made the men’s NCAA basketball tournament in 2025, eight made it this spring, the most in nearly a decade.
+After only four ACC schools made the men’s NCAA basketball tournament in 2025, eight made it this spring, the most in nearly a decade.
 And Miami played in the football national championship.

 1. CFP expansion to 24 teams

 “When you’re leaving national championship-contending teams out of the playoff, you don’t have the right number.
-We lived through it, we suffered through it with Florida State when the field was four, and I know other schools have suffered for it,” Phillips said..
-“And I’ve said this very directly: Notre Dame was a CFP-worthy team this year.
+We lived through it, we suffered through it with Florida State when the field was four, and I know other schools have suffered for it,” Phillips said.
+“Notre Dame was a CFP-worthy team this year.
 They just were….
 The other rationale I would just say to you is there is so much investment going on in the sport of football and college athletics.
 And I’m not necessarily concerned about schools that have traditionally found their way to the College Football Playoff.
-I’m talking about those that would have a chance that right now don’t have a chance to get into that playoff and have a reasonable chance to win it.”
+I’m talking about those that would have a chance that right now don’t have a chance to get into that playoff, and have a reasonable chance to win it.”

-2. Duke’s direct deal with Amazon
+2. Duke’s deal with Amazon

 Two weeks ago, Duke made headlines with a surprise deal to air three of its games exclusively on Amazon.
-One of those games is against Michigan, and within days of the announcement, Yahoo Sports reported the Big Ten was not pleased with the deal, and believed it holds the rights to that game.
+One of those games is against Michigan, and within days of the announcement, Yahoo Sports reported the Big Ten was not pleased with the deal, and believes it holds the rights to that game.

 Phillips was asked his view on the deal, and specifically whether he was “worried it may undermine” the ACC’s contract with ESPN.

-“I’m not worried about it because ESPN was in every one of the conversations,” he said.
+“I’m not worried about it, because ESPN was in every one of the conversations,” he said.
 “To Duke’s credit, they came up with something creative and they brought it to ESPN and us.
 And where it finished and where it started, maybe it wasn’t exactly the same spot.
 But at the end of the day, they also negotiated and had to commit to some things that ESPN wanted, as our television partner.
 And a couple of games, obviously, are out of footprint and that allowed some movement there.
 I’m happy for Duke.
 It’s additional dollars into the conference—obviously, it’s going to Duke—and if there’s other opportunities that are out there, that schools bring forward, we’ll look at it.
 So I think it’s an innovative way by Duke.”

-When pressed further in a follow-up question on whether the ACC has talked to the Big Ten about which conference really owns rights to that game, Phillips said, “No, Duke liked getting this little deal with Amazon, Duke can talk to the Big Ten,” to laughter from the whole room.
+When pressed further in a follow-up question on whether the ACC has talked to the Big Ten about which conference really owns the rights to that game, Phillips said, “No, Duke liked getting this little deal with Amazon, Duke can talk to the Big Ten,” to laughter from the whole room.

-3. Private equity
+3. Private equity offers

-Phillips has remained consistent that the ACC hasn’t yet seen any private equity offer compelling enough to take.
+Phillips has remained consistent in saying the ACC hasn’t yet seen any private equity offer compelling enough to take.
 When asked by Front Office Sports nearly a year ago, he said, “Our group is very educated about it, and there just hasn’t been anything that really has made sense for the ACC, similar to others… If you ever got to a place where it made sense, I’m sure somebody would do that.”

 His response this week was nearly identical: “We have had a lot of education for our presidents on the PE space… To date, there’s nothing that has made sense.
 And so we’ll look at it again—in fact we’ll talk about it next week in Charlotte—but there’s nothing that has been put forward that interests us.”